juliansommer/workout-track/README.md

 # Next.js Workout Track App

 This project uses Next.js with React, TypeScript, Tailwind CSS and Supabase to create a fully featured workout tracking app.
-Getting this running locally would be a lot of effort due to having to set up all the Supabase stuff and process the data so I do not recommend it.
+I will publish a guide to running at some point in the future, it would require creating a Supabase project, importing the schema, adding the required env variables and then running the Next.js app.

 # Features